 Vermont state car insurance rates are among the lowest in the country, thanks to its largely rural setting.
 Even so, finding the cheapest auto insurance will require drivers to shop around.
 In every ZIP code -- you can see below how all Vermont towns and cities compare -- the spread in rates between carriers can be hundreds of dollars for the same coverage.
+That means you can save a lot by comparing car insurance rates.
+You'll see the average rate, plus the highet and lowest, fielded from major insurers by entering your ZIP code, age and coverage level below.

 Vermont state law requires the following minimum car insurance coverage: